 Noting that the concern over increased borrowing was legitimate, he however noted that the road projects executed with the proceeds of Sukuk were there for all to see across the country.

 Fashola stated that the cheque presentation underscored a working partnership between the public and private sectors.

 Applauding the finance ministry, the DMO and the National Assembly for the synergy that led to the Sukuk, Fashola said all the six geo-political zones would benefit from the projects listed for execution with the funds.

-Giving the breakdown, he said the North-eest, North-east and North-central had eight roads each slated for rehabilitation while the South-south had 10.
+Giving the breakdown, he said the North-West, North-East and North-Central had eight roads each slated for rehabilitation while the South-South had roads to be rehabilitated.

-The South-west has six for rehabilitation while the South-east has five, he stated.
+The South-west had six for rehabilitation while the South-east had five.

 In his remarks, the Chairman, Senate Committee on Local and Foreign Debts said the Sukuk funds were project-tied to promote transparency and accountability.